robinagandhi/swa/slides/lecture-5/include/code-for-software-se.md

 In Apache HTTP Server 2.4.32-2.4.39, when mod_remoteip was configured to use a trusted intermediary proxy server using the "PROXY" protocol, a specially crafted PROXY header could trigger a stack buffer overflow or NULL pointer deference.
 This vulnerability could only be triggered by a trusted proxy and not by untrusted HTTP clients.

 ???
-Let's try this out.
+Let's try out some of these features.
 Consider this Vulnerability description in Apache HTTP Webserver.
 Which CWE do you think best describes the mistake that led to this vulnerability?

 Pause the video here.
 Use some of the links on the previous slide to conduct your own independent investigation.
 Make a list of one of more CWEs that you find best captures the mistake that led to this vulnerability.
 Remember, a good mapping finds the most specific CWE.